About the Course

 Spatial Gesture Semantics

 Visual communication means such as manual gestures interact with speech meaning.
-At the same time, it is well-known that gestures are sublinguistic in the sense that their contributions are neither at the at-issue nor at the non-at-issue level.
+At the same time, it is well-known that gestures are sublinguistic in the sense that their linguistic (possibly contrary to their visual contribution) are neither at the at-issue nor at the non-at-issue level.
 The course aims to unravel this puzzle.
 Firstly, the sublinguistic status of gestures is captured by spatial semantics.
 Secondly, the course aims to explain why it is possible to talk about gestures, for instance, as part of clarification interaction.
 Thirdly, the preceding explanation requires a semantic framework that departs from the standard Frege/Montague models and is based on perceptual classification (with some affinity to the philosophy of Nelson Goodman).

 Lectures